Modifications, hints, tips and technical information for the

 5) Save the edited .dat file.
 You can now re-load the codeplug in the CPS software and it will display the frequencies OK - just don’t try to edit the channel from this point onward, otherwise the CPS software will get upset and reset your work.

-The ’Community Edition’ CPS software as mentioned above will also permit cross-band frequency entries for memory channels as well.
+But by far the easiest method is to use the ’Community Edition’ CPS software as mentioned above, this will permit cross-band frequency entries for memory channels without any hex editing necessary.

 Is 220 MHz operation possible?
 Moderate